marella/webpack-setup/README.md

 #### `html(src, options = {})`

-Specify the file using `src` that should be loaded using `HtmlWebpackPlugin`. `options` object is passed to the plugin.
+Specify the file using `src` that should be loaded using `html-webpack-plugin`. `options` object is passed to the plugin.

 ```js
 setup